fluid-project/infusion/README.txt

     * New Demo Portal and improved component demos
     * Sneak Peak for Mobile FSS iPhone theme
     * Improved and simplified Image Reorderer examples and documentation
-    * Uploader support for Firefox 3.5
+    * Uploader support for Firefox 3.5 and improved experience for Internet Explorer
     * Other bug fixes:
         * More class name normalization
         * InlineEdit fixes